eurocontrol-ladr/ladrApplicationMessages/README.md

 # LADR Messages

-This GITHUB repository primarily supports the development of the  XML schemas of the LADR Messages that are exchanged between LADR Contrinutors, LADR and LADR Users.
+This GITHUB repository supports the **development** of the XML schemas of the LADR Messages that are exchanged between LADR Contrinutors, LADR and LADR Users.
+This is NOT the reference for the official releases of the LADR schemas.
 The repository also contains LADR messages examples conformant to the XML schemas, and associated user guidance.

 ## Content
-* ./schemas: contains the  XSD schemas for the LADR Messages.
+* ./schemas: contains the XSD schemas for the LADR Messages **under development**.
 One folder per LADR Message.
 * ./samples: contains XML examples of LADR Messages conformant to the XSD schemas.
 * ./docs: contains the pages that constitute the online guidance for LADR implementers.
 Based on GitHub Pages and Docsify technologies.
 See https://eurocontrol-ladr.github.io/ladrMessages/#/